FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers

 \subsection{FullLoRA Adversarial Training}

 Existing Vision Transformer (ViT) models have achieved promising results in various visual tasks.
 However, during model training, there is often a greater focus on performance, potentially leading to a neglect of the model's robustness.
 In response to this situation, we propose a new task setting: for pretrained models obtained through standard training, we aim to enhance the adversarial robustness quickly using a parameter-efficient approach for finetuning.
-To this end, we introduce FullLoRA Adversarial Training, a method that minimally increases parameters to enhance model robustness.
-Compared to the commonly used full finetuning approach, our FullLoRA-AT introduces a significantly smaller number of additional training parameters, thereby saving on both training time and model storage costs during finetuning.
+To this end, we introduce FullLoRA Adversarial Training, a method which enhances model robustness with minimal additional training parameters.
+Compared to the commonly used full finetuning approach, our FullLoRA introduces a significantly smaller number of additional trainable parameters, thereby saving on both training time and model storage costs during finetuning.

-In the following, we will provide a detailed introduction to our proposed FullLoRA-AT method.
+In the following, we will provide a detailed introduction to our proposed FullLoRA method.